Unmissable Sights in Central Vietnam

 Vietnam’s Central region is full of incredible views, gorgeous beaches, delicious food, and some fascinating historic sites.
-With so much to see and do spread out among Hoi An, Da Nang, and Hue, we spent the longest time in this region on our recent trip.
-Here’s some sights you should definitely add to your travel bucket list:
+With so much to see in Central Vietnam and things to do spread out among Hoi An, Da Nang, and Hue, we spent the longest time in this region on our recent trip.
+Here’s some sights you should definitely add to your travel bucket list.

 Hai Van Pass

 Hai Van Pass has to be one of the most breathtaking views I have ever seen.
 With green hills overlooking gorgeous beach and a perfectly blue green sea, it is a must-see.

 Made popular by the Top Gear Vietnam Special, the best way to experience this winding road through the hills is by motorcycle.
 But it is just as beautiful by car (make sure to enjoy a few stop offs).
-You can either rent a motorcycle at your starting point, or as I was too terrified of the city traffic throughout Vietnam, get a private hire car.
+You can rent a motorcycle at your starting point.
+Or, as I was too terrified of the city traffic throughout Vietnam (and motorcycles in general), get a private hire car.
 We did this between Hoi An and Hue as part of a wider tour with many of the other sights on this list.
 We booked through Viator for about $59 dollars.
 If you’re limited on time and want to do a tour anyway, I found it best to do so between places.
 You can get picked up at one hotel and dropped off at another.

 The Marble Mountains (Ngũ Hành Sơn) is a cluster of five marble and limestone hills located just outside Da Nang.

 Only one mountain is open for visitors (the water mountain).
 But it’s full of caves for exploring, temples, and some great views if you want to hike to the top and get a spectacular view over My Khe Beach below.

 When visiting the Marble Mountains, start early to avoid the heat and crowds.
 Bring a lot of water and wear comfortable shoes with good grip (the steps and caves are steep and slippery).
 It took us nearly four hours to explore, and we still missed a few parts.

 Ba Na Hills